owlet42/kubeflow-docs/docs/install/monitor.rst

 Delete the Prometheus Chart
 ---------------------------

-To remove all the Kubernetes components associated with the prometheus chart and delete the release.
+To remove all the Kubernetes components associated with the prometheus and grafana chart.

 .. code-block:: shell